 • Tables: Table should be typed in double spaces and embedded at the end of the manuscript in the separated pages.
 Each table should be logically organized and numbered consecutively in the main text.
 It should be typed on a separated page along with table title and footnotes.

 • Figures: Resolution must be at least 300 dpi in the format of JPG or TIF.
-Each figures should be prepared in a separated page at the end of the manuscript.
+Each figure should be prepared in a separated page at the end of the manuscript.
 Images grouped together should be save as individual files.
 Faces in clinical pictures should be masked to prevent identification.

 • Permission of author and publisher must be obtained for the direct use of material (text, photos, drawings) under copyright that does not belong to the author.